4 reasons to get an Amazon Echo for your grandparents

 This skill plays sound to make people on the other side of the door think someone, or something, is inside.
 Just say, "Alexa, Burglar Deterrent," and it will ask you to choose the ambient sound of a particular environment.
 Saying "party" will play music and simulate the sound of people talking while opening cans of soda.
 Sounds pretty realistic.

-If you want a more robust security presence, use Nest Secure, a third-party Alexa-enabled interactive security system that provides security system, lights, locks, thermostats control.
+If you want a more robust security presence, use Nest Secure, a third-party Alexa-enabled interactive security system ($40 at Amazon) that provides security system, lights, locks, thermostats control.
 With Alexa, you can control all of those things from your home or anywhere in the world.

 Prepare to laugh: 40 fun things to ask Alexa